How do you tell the difference between intuition and fear?

-So what happens?
-You discount it.
-You find reasons that your gut, or your intuition is wrong.
-You find ways to invalidate yourself even after those people are gone who gave you those subtle messages all your life.
+- Invalidate yourself even after those people are gone who gave you those subtle messages all your life.

 Many people are afraid of success and so find ways to find “reasonable excuses” for not following through on opportunities that would lead to really amazing things for them.

-But at the end of the day, both of these things are a false internal dialogue that’s telling you “you’re wrong.
+When you ignore your intuition you’re listening to a false internal dialogue that’s telling you “you’re wrong.
 You can’t trust yourself.
 You can’t trust the world”.

-You give the fear a voice so that you can actually hear what it’s trying to tell you.
+You give the feeling a voice so that you can actually hear what it’s trying to tell you.
 Only when you look that feeling straight in the face can you hear what it’s saying.

-Only then can you collect data on what the feeling is telling you.
-You see, feelings are data.
-They are communicating information to us.
-And when we don’t trust our feelings and are disconnected from them, we’re losing out on a whole source of information that can help us on our path.
+Feelings are data.
+They are communicating valuable information to you.
+When you don’t trust your feelings and are disconnected from them, you’re losing out on a whole source of information that can help you on your path.